donecollectively/stellar-contracts-site/src/pages/docs/product/cardano-accounting-fundamentals.md

 Some of our member organizations will also be developing various UI's interfacing into some of these same accounting contracts, each serving particular segments in ways unique for their applications.

-**We'd like to sponsor an additional 5 community organizations** with consultations on accounting essentials within their dApps and organizations, with 75% of their fees paid from the Catalyst treasury.
+**We'd are sponsoring an additional 5 community organizations** with consultations on accounting essentials within their dApps and organizations, with 75% of their fees paid from the Catalyst treasury.

-We are seeking for those orgs to pay directly the remaining 25%, as an incentive mechanism to help ensure the organization's engagement in the process.
+We are asking those orgs to pay directly the remaining 25%, as an incentive mechanism to help ensure the organization's engagement in the process.

 ### Project Sustainability

-We are leaving open for the decision of the Stellar Product Cooperative how to ensure a treasury for the Stellar Accounting product.
+We are leaving an open choice within the Stellar Product Cooperative on approaches to ensure a treasury for the Stellar Accounting product.
+That might include a subscription model, transaction-fees connected to a limited subset of transaction-types, or with value-added services plugging into the basic accounting code.

 ### How does it work?

-Our engineering approach for accounting on Cardano is centered on the use of tokens and contract `Datum` (not transaction metadata, because on-chain contracts can't access them).
+Our engineering approach for accounting on Cardano is centered on the use of tokens and contract `Datum` (not transaction metadata, because on-chain contracts can't access transactions metadata).

 At the application level, we will plan to leverage the patterns and infrastructure of Stellar Contracts, in which the low-level mechanisms of transaction-building are reframed as ***APIs that application developers and end-users would recognize as being closely related to the application domain***.
 Within each of those meaningful APIs would be found some of the low-level transaction-building details.